jriguera/setupproject-openstack/README.md

 In `neutron`, apart of the quotas, you can define additional rules in the security groups to allow connectivity to the VM.
-Also, it is possible to pre-allocate a specific range of floating IPs for the project from a public pool by the `floating_ip` parameter (`pool`: `ip-range`).
-Note, it is not enough setup the quotas according to that to limit the floating IPs per project, an user can release an IP and request another one, the proper way to do it is by defining roles (like manager) and editing the policy files.
-`networks` is a list of internal networks, if `public` is not provided, no internal router will be created.
+Also, it is possible to pre-allocate a specific range of floating IPs for the project from a public pool by the `floating_ip` section (with the format `pool-name`: `ip-range`).
+Note, it is not enough setup the quotas according to that to limit the floating IPs per project, an user can release an IP and request another one, the proper way to do it is by defining roles (like manager) and editing the policy files. `networks` defines a list of internal networks, if `public` is not provided, no internal router will be created (just an internal isolated network).
+All the routers are created with HA.

-# Output log
+# Output

+The program shows on the standard output the messages regarding creation or modification of the resources (ofc, also the errors).
+Also, the return code will be different than zero if there were errors (with the exception of warnings in case of floating IP allocation failures).

 Ouput log file example `osproject.log` with `logging.conf.sample` configuration: